ericnograles/orlandocc-2018-graphql/README.md

 An example full stack GraphQL application using Apollo Server and Client.
 Presented on Orlando Code Camp 2018 by Eric Nograles

-This application demonstrates all facets of GraphQL: Queries, Mutations, and Subscriptions, and how they might tie into a React/Redux application
+This application demonstrates all facets of GraphQL: Queries, Mutations, and Subscriptions, and how they might tie into a React application.

+This application also demonstrates how GraphQL may eliminate the need of a state management library (e.g. Redux, MobX, RxJS) entirely!
+[See how we did it on this PR.](https://github.com/ericnograles/orlandocc-2018-graphql/pull/1)

 ## Prerequisites